 In New York, businesses are over-regulated and over-taxed.
 During the recent pandemic, businesses were shut down, given even more regulations and at times, even threatened by the governor.

-Rob Astorino believes that not only should New York fully re-open its economy, he also believes that in any future pandemic, the health of our economy should be a consideration and not an afterthought.
+Rob Astorino believes that not only were the lockdowns a terrible mistake, he also believes that in any future pandemic, the health of our economy should be a heavily weighted consideration and not an afterthought.

 Rob would seek to make New York the most economic competitive state in the Northeast by: